A positive mindset is needed for securing a NED appointment

 Tip 4 – Be prepared for and expect rejection

-Understanding how to handle rejection is important.
-By reflecting on the experience, understanding what went wrong and asking yourself how you could do better next time, you have the opportunity to move forward positively and learn from your mistakes.
+Learning how to handle rejection for NED roles and turn it into a positive can be transformative.
+By reflecting on the experience, understanding what went wrong, and asking yourself how you could do better next time, you provide the opportunity to move forward positively.
 So, instead of feeling defeated and giving up, take a moment to reflect and ask yourself:

-Remind yourself that rejection and self-reflection helps build your resilience.
+Remind yourself that rejection and self-reflection help build your resilience.

 TIP 5 – Ask for feedback

 If you are applying for NED roles but not making it to the interview stage, find out why.
 Ask the recruiter or relevant representative of the organisation for feedback about your application.
-If you feel confident, ask them what was the difference between your application and those that did make the shortlist.
-Seek out a mentor who can provide you with an independent viewpoint on your board pitch, board cv and aspirations.
+You should confidently ask them what the difference was between your application and those that did make the shortlist.
+Also, find a mentor who can offer an independent perspective on your board pitch, board CV, and aspirations.

-If you made it to a board interview but did not get the NED roles, again, ask for feedback.
+If you made it to a board interview but didn’t get the NED roles, you must ask for feedback.
 Since you made it to the interview, it is safe to assume that your board application was impressive.
 Focus on receiving honest feedback on your performance during the interview.
 Speak with the recruiter and members of the interview panel.
 Find out if there is anything that you can work on for future interviews.
 Try to find out if you were in the mix.
 If so, it is only a matter of time until you secure your first NED appointment.

 Stay motivated with a positive mindset

-With any goal, especially when it comes to pursuing your first NED appointment, it is essential to stay motivated through a positive mindset.
-It can be challenging to stay positive and remain focused amidst the rejection and disappointment of not being chosen for a NED role that you clearly believe is right for you.
+When achieving any professional or personal goals, it is essential to stay motivated through a positive mindset.
+It can be challenging to stay positive and remain focused amidst the rejection and disappointment of not being chosen for NED roles that you clearly believe are right for you.

 Optimism: a willingness to make an effort and take a chance instead of assuming your efforts won’t pay off.